Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

     RETURN { vertices: p.vertices[*]._key, edges: p.edges[*].label }
 ```

-### Combining several filters
+## Combining Multiple Filters

-And of course you can combine these filters in any way you like:
+You can combine filters in any way you like:

 ```sql
     FOR v, e, p IN 1..5 OUTBOUND 'circles/A' GRAPH 'traversalGraph'